bitterbloom/pl-compiler/docs/overview/enums_and_unions.md

 ```

 The enum values don't have to be known at compile time.
-You could also use variables declared with the `var` keyword:
+You could also use mutable variables declared with the `var` keyword:

 ```mylang
 var apple  = "Apple";